eigenhombre/llbb/README.md

     $ ./argcount-smaller a b c d; echo $?
     5

-The Babashka wrapper looks superfluous but it is the first stage in progressive abstractions to come.
+The Babashka wrapper is still thin enough at this point to appear superfluous, but my hope is to build abstractions on top of it as this work proceeds.